SUSE-Developer-Community/sandbox-welcome-content/content/faq.md

 ### Will my access expire some time?

-No. Your Developer Sandbox is there to stay.
+No. Your Developer Sandbox will be available to you as long as you need it.

 If your account is inactive for more than 3 months, we may delete it though in order to ensure a good user experience for all users of the system.
 Check our [Developer Sandbox Terms & Conditions](https://www.explore.suse.dev/cap-developer-sandbox-terms-conditions/) for details.